MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_connection_params.md

 ## -description

-The **SIDEBANDAUDIO_CONNECTION_PARAMS** structure describes the endpoint index and Connection value.
+The **SIDEBANDAUDIO_CONNECTION_PARAMS** structure describes the endpoint index and connection value.

 ## -struct-fields